Induced Chern-Simons Like Action by Lorentz Symmetry Breaking in (3+1)D QED: Introduction

 \section{Introduction}

-Lorentz symmetries, together with the CPT theorem [1] (a well known property of the Standard Model (SM) of elementary particle physics) are important for understanding the phenomena that occur within the quantum theory.
-However the Lorentz symmetry is broken in an attempt to incorporate the theory of General Relativity to the SM.
-An initial idea for a possible theory of Lorentz symmetry breaking appeared in an work of Kostelecký and Samuel [2].
-In this study, the authors argue that such violation can be extended to the SM.
-Then, in the second half of 1990, there is the Standard Model Extension (SME).
+The CPT theorem \cite{Schwinger1951} is a well-known property of the Standard Model (SM) of elementary particle physics.
+The Lorentz symmetry, together with the CPT theorem, is an important mechanism for understanding the phenomena that occur within the quantum theory.
+However, in recent years, the Lorentz symmetry has been broken in an attempt to incorporate the theory of General Relativity to the SM \cite{Mariz2004,Gomes2008b}.
+An initial idea for a possible theory of Lorentz symmetry breaking appeared in an work of Kosteleck\'y and Samuel \cite{Kostelecky1989}.
+In that study, the authors argued that such violation can be extended to the SM.
+Then, in the second half of 1990, an extension of the regular SM, the Standard Model Extension (SME), came about \cite{Kostelecky1989,Colladay1997,Colladay2001}.

-The SME is a theory that has all the usual SM's properties - such as the structure gauge $SU(3)\times SU(2)\times U(1)$ and renormalizability - and the extension that allows for violations of Lorentz and CPT symmetries.
+The SME is a theory that has all of the usual SM properties - such as the gauge structure $SU(3)\times SU(2)\times U(1)$ and renormalizability - and the extension that allows for violations of Lorentz and CPT symmetries.
 This theory then provides a quantitative description of the violations of Lorentz and CPT symmetries, controlled by coefficients whose values are determined by especific experiments.
-A striking feature of this theory, as is known from literature, is that the symmetry breaking CPT implies Lorentz breaking symmetry [3].
-This fact means that any observable violation of CPT symmetry is described by the SME.
-In reference [4] a theoretical basis to perform perturbative calculations in this theory, via fermion sector, can be found.
+A striking feature of this theory, as is known from the literature, is that the breaking of the CPT symmetry implies Lorentz symmetry breaking \cite{Greenberg2002}.
+This fact means that any observable violation of CPT symmetry is described by the SME \cite{Bluhm2001}.
+In the reference \cite{Colladay1997}, a theoretical basis to perform perturbative calculations in this theory, via fermion sector, can be found.

-In the early 80s, S. Deser, R. Jackiw and S. Templeton [7] wrote to Maxwell's electromagnetic theory in a planar variant in (2 +1)$D$, which preserves Lorentz invariance and gauge transformations.
-This model, called the theory of Maxwell-Chern-Simons (MCS), has applicability to planar condensed matter phenomena, with great emphasis in the literature to superconductors and the fractional quantum Hall effect [8].
-However, in a 1990 work, Carroll, Field and Jackiw realized in a pioneering work [9], it is possible to formulate a similar theory in (3 +1) dimensions, by adding the action
+In the early 1980's, S. Deser \cite{Deser1982} wrote the Maxwell electromagnetic theory in a planar variant in (2 +1)$D$, which preserves Lorentz invariance and gauge transformations.
+This model, called the theory of Maxwell-Chern-Simons (MCS) \cite{Oliveira2011}, has applicability to planar condensed matter phenomena, with great emphasis in the literature to superconductors and the fractional quantum Hall effect \cite{Dunne1999}.
+However, in a 1990 work, Carroll, Field and Jackiw realized in a pioneering work \cite{Carroll1990} that it is possible to formulate a similar theory in (3 +1) dimensions, by adding the action